 (2) Durable Power Of Attorney (“DPOA”): In a DPOA you designate a person to act in your place for financial matters when you are unable to act for yourself.
 The DPOA is usually considered a better alternative than a court supervised conservatorship, which can be cumbersome, public, and expensive.
 A DPOA can, if properly drawn, also authorize long-term care planning on your behalf.
 But the DPOA ceases to exist upon your death, and therefore cannot function as a will-substitute.

 (3) Advance Healthcare Directive: By this directive, you nominate someone to make health care decisions for you in the event you are unable to do so yourself.
-It usually also expresses your wish about end-of-life matters, burial and autopsy, and will authorize your agent to access your medical records and select physicians for you.
+It usually also expresses your wishes about end-of-life matters, burial and autopsy, and will authorize your agent to access your medical records and select physicians for you.

 (4) Trust.
-If you have a home or other significant assets, you should consider creating a trust.
+If you have a home or other significant assets, you should also consider creating a trust.
 Unlike a will, a trust is designed to avoid probate and, upon your death, pass your trust assets to your beneficiaries in a manner which is usually speedier and less costly than a probate proceeding.
-Also, if you become incapacitated, a trust typically appoints a successor trustee to step in to handle your financial affairs on your behalf.
+Also, if you become incapacitated, a trust typically appoints a successor trustee to step in to handle your financial affairs during your lifetime.
 Unlike the DPOA, a trust does not suddenly cease to exist upon your death, but remains in effect long enough to distribute your trust assets as you have directed.
 In larger estates, trusts may also include provisions to minimize estate tax.